ThreadK/ThreadK-Image-Segmentation/README.md

-# Application of Graph Segmentation Algorithm for Image Segment
+# Application of Graph Segmentation Algorithm for Image Segmenta